-In the Marvel Universe, a Tome called the Darkhold contains a variety of spells, including the Montessi Formula, which unmakes vampirism (and vampires).
+In the Marvel Universe, a Tome called the Darkhold contains a variety of spells, including the Montesi Formula, which unmakes vampirism (and vampires).

-Worth mentioning, that using any spell from this tome equals sealing your soul to evil god Chthon, and most of them works in really twisted and sick ways.
+Worth mentioning, that using any spell from this tome equals sealing your soul to evil god Chthon, and most of them work in really twisted and sick ways.

 One of the weird things about it is that in the MU, vampirism started when a group of Atlantean sorcerers slew their enemies, but weren't satisfied with simply winning the fight and killing their foes.
 They wanted to make them suffer after death, so they used a spell from the Darkhold to raise them as the first vampires.
 Predictably things after that did not go 'quite' as the sorcerers intended.